olaysco/portfolio/posts/2022-08-04-create-api-rate-limiter-in-go.md

 ---
-title: Create an API Rate Limiter in GoLang
+title: Create an API Rate Limiter in Golang
 date: 2022-08-04
 description: Learn how to create an API Rate Limiter in GoLang.
 tags: [golang, Security, API]